American Underdog: Comparisons to real events

-A few events from Warner’s actual career were either omitted or different in the film.
-The film depicts Kurt Warner's first NFL playing time as being in the Rams 1999 season opener against the Ravens.
-In reality, he played in the Rams' week 17 game of their 1998 season against the 49ers.
-He only completed four of his eleven attempts for 39 yards.
-Warner had actually been on the team longer than Trent Green, who was signed on February 15, 1999, while Warner had signed with the Rams during the 1998 offseason and was allocated to NFL Europe, which is not mentioned in the film at all.
-He and Brenda also lived in the basement of Kurt’s parents Cedar Rapids home, not Brenda's.
+While the film is correct in showing Warner's first game as the starting quarterback was the Rams' 1999 season opener against the Ravens, it stayed silent on his brief play late in the Rams' week 17 game of their 1998 season against the 49ers, completing four of his eleven attempts for 39 yards.
+Warner had technically been part of the Rams longer than Trent Green, though veteran Green was signed in February 1999 to play with the Rams, while arena player Warner had signed with the Rams as a prospect in December 1997 and was dispatched to the Amsterdam Admirals of NFL Europe, rather than kept for the Rams training camp.